madrus/mdocs/docs/engine/start.md

 ## FontAwesome

 !!!
-WARNING "Up to Python 3.4"
+WARNING "Up to Python 3.4?"

-    According to the author, Python versions above 3.4 are probably not supported yet.
-See the [setup.py](https://github.com/bmcorser/fontawesome-markdown/blob/master/setup.py) file for the `classifiers` section.
+    Python versions above 3.4 are probably not supported yet.
+See the [setup.py](https://github.com/bmcorser/fontawesome-markdown/blob/master/setup.py) file for the `classifiers` section, it mentions Python versions up to 3.4.

+!!!
+NOTE "Does not work on my website (yet)"

+    FontAwesome Markdown does not work on this documentation website.
+I am trying to figure out why but so far no success.

 [FontAwesome](https://fortawesome.github.io) gives you scalable vector icons that can instantly be customized -- size, color, drop shadow, and anything that can be done with the power of CSS.
 For more inpiration see these [examples](http://fontawesome.io/examples/).